 ECB defends stimulus scheme from German court challenge

-[LUXEMBOURG] The European Central Bank defended its 2.6 trillion-euro(S$4.13 trillion) bond-buying programme before the European Union's top court on Tuesday from accusations it was bankrolling governments and endangering taxpayer money.
+THE European Central Bank (ECB) defended its 2.6 trillion euro (S$4.1 trillion) bond-buying programme before the European Union's top court on Tuesday from accusations that it was bankrolling governments and endangering taxpayer money.

 The case, brought by a group of eurosceptic politicians and academics from Germany, aims to stop the ECB's current stimulus programme, which is nearing its end, and is likely to set a precedent for any future scheme.